 The current tax position

-CGT remains payable at 18% for basic rate taxpayers (on any amount within their unused basic rate band).
+CGT remains payable at 18% for basic rate taxpayers (on any amount within their unused basic rate band) and 24% for higher rate taxpayers.

-So, what can you do to reduce CGT on second homes?
+So, what can you do to reduce your CGT bill on a rental property?

 Does the property qualify for Private Residence Relief?
 (PPR)

-We are often asked if simply moving into your second home for a period of time can make it eligible for PPR and the CGT exemption.
-And my usual motto of “if it sounds too good to be true it probably is” applies here – sadly it’s not quite that simple!
+We are often asked if simply moving into your rental property or second home for a period of time can make it eligible for PPR and the CGT exemption.
+My usual motto of “if it sounds too good to be true it probably is” applies here – sadly it’s not quite that simple!

-PPR relief will only apply if you can demonstrate that you intended to occupy the property as your main residence on a continued and permanent basis and will only exempt the portion of the gain attributable to the period you actually lived there.
+PPR relief will only apply if you can demonstrate that you intended to occupy the property as your main residence on a continued and permanent basis and will only exempt the portion of the gain attributable to the period you actually lived there (plus the final 9 months of ownership).

 HMRC regularly investigate PPR claims, so it’s important to take professional advice if you’re unsure of your position.